Q. What can I bring and not bring when entering a residential program?

-Although we are able to help with withdrawal management, our facilities cannot accommodate medical detoxification needs.
+Although we are able to help comfortably manage many withdrawal symptoms, our facilities cannot accommodate medical detoxification needs.

-Q. How do I begin the process of getting into a Meridian Behavioral Health facility?
+How do I begin the process of getting into a Meridian Behavioral Health Facility?

-Regardless of what type of treatment you are looking for (Residential, Outpatient or Medication Assisted Treatment) the first step is to talk with one of Recovery Access Specialists.
-If you have not yet had a Chemical Health Assessment they will help schedule a time for you to meet with one of our Licensed Specialist to complete an assessment.
-Recovery Access Specialists can be reach at 877-367-1715.
+Whether you are looking for Residential or Outpatient treatment, the first step is to talk with our Access Team.
+If you have not yet had a Chemical Health Assessment, we will help schedule a time for you to meet with one of our Licensed Specialists to complete an assessment.
+Our Access Team can be reach at 855-771-1659.

 In order to create a comprehensive, individualized treatment experience for you, the first step will be completing a Chemical Health Assessment which will help determine what level of care would be the most appropriate for you.